 Friction counters use many noisy, moving, mechanical parts that are prone to wear and tear – meaning they require costly maintenance repairs and are out of service when this happens.
 Plus, they are bulky and heavy – at least three to four times heavier than count-by-weight devices.

 Friction devices have a tough time counting damp and soiled notes as well as new polymer notes that tend to stick together.
 Which could lead to miscounts and inaccuracies.
 Employees working with them have been known to complain about the dust they kick up & circulate, and the racket they make.

 Still, some companies opt for friction counters but later switch to weight-based cash counters once they understand their advantages.
 But which money counter is right for you?

-Tellermate T-ix Money Counting Machines and intelligent cash drawers can help you transform your retail environment by automating manual tasks and reducing time spent reconciling cash drawers and even reducing cash loss.
+Tellermate T-ix Money Counting Machines can help you transform your retail environment by automating manual tasks and reducing time spent reconciling cash drawers and even reducing cash loss.
 More efficiency means greater profits.
 It means employees can spend more time on the shop floor with customers: earning their confidence, helping with decisions, and making more sales.

 Building a business case for better cash management

 Why choose a weight-based cash counter?